BaggiestTable/sewer-adventure/README.md

  Download my file using the green code button and then "Download ZIP".

-* Copy the `sewer-adventure-main` file from inside the .zip file and paste it outside of the .zip file.
+* Copy the `sewer-adventure-main` folder from inside the .zip file and paste it outside of the .zip file.

 In a command terminal,